 - Take advantage of your bodies sensitive points as you are being fucked (nipples, perineum etc.)

 - Masturbate as they are inside of you, not only does this take the edge off any discomfort – it feels enhanced.

 - Get into your head and enjoy the psychological side of it.
 This person you fancy is FUCKING YOU.
 ENJOY IT.

 the ability to sustain prolonged physical or mental effort.”

 Contrary to popular belief and many porn movies: Sex doesn’t have to last for a long time to be amazing.
 Some of my best sexual experiences have lasted for just 5-minutes.
-There is a lot of pressure to be in bed for ages and being thrown-around-the-room, all whilst looking perfect during the whole processs.
+There is a lot of pressure to be in bed for ages and being thrown around the room, all whilst looking perfect during the whole process.
 That’s just now how it always works out, guys.
 Sex can be really quite ugly, you pull weird faces, it can create weird smells, your body can make weird sounds and some people ejaculate very quickly alongside losing their erections.